 - Now double-click on any picture on any slide to activate the Picture Tools Format tab on the Ribbon.

-- Within this new tab, click the Compress Pictures option as shown in Figure 3.
+- Within this new tab, click the Compress Pictures button as shown in Figure 3, below.

-- This summons the Compression Settings dialog box that you can see in Figure 5.
+- This step summons the Compression Settings dialog box that you can see in Figure 5, below.

 Figure 5: Compression Settings

-Also, change your Target output to E-mail (96 ppi) – this works best unless you need to print your slides to high res printers.
+- Also, change your Target output to E-mail (96 ppi).
+This choice works best unless you need to print your slides to high res printers.

-- Save your presentation (or save it as a new file) – and then compare file sizes again to ascertain if compression helped in reducing the
+- Preferably, save your presentation as a new file, and then compare file sizes with the older file to ascertain if compression helped in reducing the file size.

 PowerPoint 2002 and 2003